yanuartadityan/cuda-tutorial/README.md

-# CUDA Build with Modern CMAKE

 ## Overview

-This is my attempt on establishing full build CUDA project with modern CMAKE (>3.10)
+This is my attempt on establishing full build CUDA project with modern CMAKE (>3.10).
+If you are interested on C++ build with moder CMake, I have another [repository](https://github.com/yanuartadityan/cxx-tutorial) for it and it should serve as introduction before this one.

 ## Working?

-Yes, it is working
+Yes, it is working fine.
+Even **cuda-gdb** is working fine for debugging.
+I am using Microsoft Visual Studio Code with these plugins:

+* C/C++
+* CMake
+* CMake Tools

+for full IDE experience, including debugging.

-## What else?
+## What next?

-Soon, I'll add my build-chain for total workspace with VSCODE as IDE.

-## Really?

-Yep!
-Even cuda-gdb is working
+Soon, I'll combine both C++ and CUDA mixed projects with Modern CMake.

 ## What OS is this for?